-The children are in school from roughly 9:30 am to 4 pm Sunday to Friday.
-This time is a great to organize activities for the evening and especially Saturday’s activities.
-It is also your free time so you can manage it as you like but optimizing it for the good of the overall programme is preferred.
+The children are in school from roughly 9:30am to 4:00pm Sunday to Friday.
+This time each day is your free time, so you can manage it as you prefer; however, optimizing it well for the overall program is preferred.
+It is time without the children that you have the chance to organize activities for the evening, as well as Saturday’s activities.
 An organized activity will be more enjoyable for you and the children.

 SATURDAY ACTIVITIES